maoyuans/chronicles-of-terre/subclasses/Warlock-Crimson.md

 Ḋ̶̢̡̛̛̟͙̦͋͌̒̎̽̇̈͆̚͝Ơ̴̹͇̻͚̥̙͈̠̫̻͕͓̳͙͙̮͆̈́̇̒̐͂̿̃̒̾̌̅̈́͒̿͘̚̕͜ͅ ̷̡̡̪̣̰̤̱̮̟̦̣̬̖̹̖̹̻̟̮̪́̍͆̍̈́͠͝N̴̡̬̖̞̙̬̳̙̯͚̮̩̲̓O̶̧̹͉̬̪͈̬̠̞͗̈̽̃͛͝ͅŢ̴̡̛̛͎͓̠̖̬̗͍͎͔̮͕͙̫̻͖̰̺̬̘̏́̊̓̎̓̂͒̆́̇̚͠͠ ̵̨̹̩͊̿̇́̃̓̌̆͒̉̾͗̈́Ģ̴̘̠͘Í̶̡̨̲̳̥͍̦͙̗̣͔̫̅͗̒͊͘ͅͅV̶̭̝͚͚̻̖̱͍͎̳̙̭̞̤͖̟͈̄͌͗͋̿̂́̓̒̓̿̇̎̔̉͛̇̒̍̕Ę̵̡̝̳̥̳͎̖͎̻͙̆̎̈́̒̀̿ͅ ̶̛̺̠̗̦̽͂̌̈̊͋̚ͅḬ̴̛̱̦͇̖̄͂̓̋͌͛̅͂̔̚͝Ň̸̖̬̰̞̟̻̘̹̻̪͙̀̾̐̒́̆̏̀̀̓̈͘
 </span>

+***Pact Theme.*** The Pact of the Accursed Blood is centered around blood magic and flesh and body horror.
+The powers and magicks granted to you by this blood curse mutates and contorts your flesh and blood to assault others.
+The Eldritch Blast cantrip, for example, can take forms of magically propelled bone spikes separated from your body, or your hands turning into a tentacle spike that stabs out at targets over long distances.
+Inflict Wounds, on the other hand, may manifest as you slicing through a creature with an abhorrent arm of flesh and bone blade bursting out from your forearm.

 ## Expanded Spell List

 Your accursed blood lets you choose from an expanded list of spells when you learn a warlock spell.
 The following spells are added to the warlock spell list for you.